Statistical significance in high-dimensional linear models: Model, estimation and -values

 where all the quantities and also the dimension $p = p_n$ are allowed to change with $n$.
 We make the following assumption. \begin{description} \item[(A)] There are constants $\Delta_j = \Delta_{j,n} > 0$ such that

-\end{description} We will discuss in Section \ref{subsec.Delta} constructions for such bounds $\Delta_j$ (which are typically not negligible).
-Our next result is the key to obtain a p-value for testing the null-hypothesis $H_{0,j}$ or $H_{0,G}$, saying that asymptotically,
+\end{description} We will discuss in Section~\ref{subsec.Delta} constructions for such bounds $\Delta_j$ (which are typically not negligible).
+Our next result is the key to obtain a $p$-value for testing the null-hypothesis $H_{0,j}$ or $H_{0,G}$, saying that asymptotically,

-where $W \sim {\cal N}(0,1)$, and similarly for the multi-dimensional version with $\hat{\beta}_{\mathrm{corr};G}$ (where $\preceq$ denotes ``stochastically smaller or equal to''). \begin{theo} Assume model (\ref{mod.lin2}) with fixed design and Gaussian errors.
-Consider the corrected Ridge regression estimator $\hat{\beta}_{\mathrm{corr}}$ in (\ref{Ridgecorr}) with regularization parameter $\lambda_n > 0$ such that
+where $W \sim\mathcal{ N}(0,1)$, and similarly for the multi-dimensional version with $\hat{\beta}_{\mathrm{corr};G}$ (where $\preceq$ denotes ``stochastically smaller or equal to''). \begin{theo} Assume model (\ref{mod.lin2}) with fixed design and Gaussian errors.
+Consider the corrected Ridge regression estimator $\hat{\beta}_{\mathrm{corr}}$ in (\ref {Ridgecorr}) with regularization parameter $\lambda_n > 0$ such that

-and assume condition (A) and (\ref{minvar}) (while for the latter, the quantity does not need to be bounded away from zero).
-Then, for $j \in \{1,\ldots ,p_n\}$ and if $H_{0,j}$ holds: for all $u \in \R^⁺$,
+and assume condition \textup{(A)} and (\ref{minvar}) (while for the latter, the quantity does not need to be bounded away from zero).
+Then, for $j \in\{1,\ldots,p_n\}$ and if $H_{0,j}$ holds: for all $u \in \R^+$,

-where $W \sim {\cal N}(0,1)$.
-Similarly, for any sequence of subsets $\{G_n\}_n,\ G_n \subseteq \{1,\ldots ,p_n\}$ and if $H_{0,G_n}$ holds: for all $u \in \R^+$,
+where $W \sim\mathcal{ N}(0,1)$.
+Similarly, for any sequence of subsets $\{G_n\}_n,\ G_n \subseteq \{1,\ldots,p_n\}$ and if $H_{0,G_n}$ holds: for all $u \in\R^+$,

-where $Z_1,\ldots ,Z_P$ are as in Proposition \ref{prop-repr}. \end{theo}
+where $Z_1,\ldots,Z_P$ are as in Proposition~\ref{prop-repr}. \end{theo}

-A proof is given in Section \ref{sec.proofs}.
-As written above already, due to the third statement in Lemma \ref{lemm1}, the condition for $\lambda_n$ is reasonable.
+{\spaceskip=0.19em plus 0.05em minus 0.02em A proof is given in Section~\ref{sec.proofs}.
+As written above already, due to the third statement in Lemma~\ref{lemm1},} the condition for $\lambda_n$ is reasonable.
 We note that the distribution of $\max_{j \in G_n} (a_{n,p;j}(\sigma) |Z_j| + \Delta_j)$ does not depend on $\sigma$ and can be easily computed via simulation.